EGaraldi/corecon/paper/paper.md

 The Epoch of Reionization (EoR) is the last global phase transition in the history of the Universe, and it represent the current frontier in the study of galaxy formation, as it radically altered the environment in which cosmic structures formed and evolved thereafter.
-It transformed the intergalactic medium (IGM) that fills the space between galaxies from a cold and neutral gas to a hot and ionized one.
+It transformed the intergalactic medium (IGM) that fills the space between galaxies from a cold and neutral gas to a hot and ionized one (for a review see @eorreview).
 Despite its importance, little is known about this period of time, mostly as a consequence of the intrinsic difficulties in observing such a distant epoch.
+This is now rapidly changing thanks to the *James Webb Space Telescope*, which is providing exquisite observations of the high-redshift Universe (see e.g. @, @, @, @, @, @).

-The latter is the main reason why a plethora of different methods have been devised to extract information from the limited observations available.
+To gain some insight on the EoR, a plethora of different methods have been devised to extract information from the limited observations available.
 However, these data are typically scattered in many different publications, using inhomogeneous unit systems, and sampling strategies (e.g. volume- or mass-averaged quantities in